Today we are going to teach you a few things you need to know about dolphins and whales living in captivity.

 Most dolphins live long lives.
 The Bottlenose dolphin can live over 40 years, and the Orca can live to be 70 or 80 in the wild.
 There was an Orca in the wild named Granny who was estimated to be 104 years old, she lived with and was the matriarch of her family until the end.

 Sadly those in captivity don't usually live that long due to stress and diseases and other factors around captivity.
 Dolphins and whales feel pain, stress and anxiety just like we do.
 Being held in a swimming sized pool causes a lot of stress for these mammals.
 Scientists have shown that captive dolphins and whales have severe stress and often bite on the side of the pools ingesting sand and other things that fall into the pools.
 They are also given multiple pills on a daily basis to fight infections and to keep them in a willing to please state of mind.

 Why are dolphins and whales held captive?

 The main reason people keep dolphins and whales in captivity is to make money.
 The money your family and friends spend on tickets to the dolphinarium or marine park is why they are still held captive today.
 Many people do not realize how cruel this is because the dolphin always looks like it's smiling.
 Every year in Taiji, Japan, dolphin families (pods) are forced into the cove by boats chasing them.
 Then they are either selected for captivity (to go to one of the marine parks), killed to be eaten and some after seeing family members be killed in front of them are forced back out to sea (some babies without their mothers).
-This happens from March to September every year.
+This happens from September to March every year.
 Please don't support the dolphin and whale parks, tell your friends, family and school mates.

 Some awesome facts about dolphins & whales!